Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 It isn't just liberals who have pushed for some court supervision of extreme partisan gerrymandering in an era of computer-driven hyper-partisanship.

-"There's no doubt there's an agenda here," said Harvard Law professor Charles Fried, who served for four years in the Reagan administration as Solicitor General, the government's chief advocate in the Supreme Court.
+"There's no doubt there's an agenda here," said Harvard Law professor Charles Fried, who served for four years in the Reagan administration as solicitor general, the government's chief advocate in the Supreme Court.

 He and other Republican former officeholders filed a brief on behalf of those challenging extreme partisan gerrymanders.
 Alluding to Roberts' famous confirmation hearing comment that the job of a judge is not to bat for one side but to "call balls and strikes," Fried observes caustically, "This is not balls and strikes.
 This is a long term, shrewdly played, but persistent program."